Mindfulness

 Judson Brewer, a neuroscientist and psychiatrist at Brown University, has studied how mindfulness affects habit loops and craving.
 His research suggests that much of what drives habitual behaviour is an attempt to escape uncomfortable internal states.
 Mindfulness interrupts that pattern, not by making the discomfort disappear, but by changing our relationship to it.
 We notice the urge without automatically acting on it.
 That is a very different process from relaxation.

-Key Insight: Neuroscientist Britta Hölzel and her colleagues at Harvard published research in 2011 showing that an eight-week MBSR programme produced measurable changes in grey matter density in the hippocampus and reduced grey matter in the amygdala, a region associated with stress reactivity.
-These structural changes occurred independently of whether participants reported feeling calm.
+Key Insight: Neuroscientist Britta Hölzel and her colleagues have published research showing that mindfulness practice is associated with measurable changes in brain structure.
+A 2011 study of an eight-week MBSR programme reported increased grey matter density in the hippocampus and related regions involved in learning and memory.
+A separate earlier 2010 paper reported reduced grey matter in the amygdala, a region associated with stress reactivity.
+These structural correlates were modest in size and have been refined by subsequent research.

 Hölzel’s work suggests that the benefits of mindfulness are rooted in how it changes the brain’s processing over time, not in any single session feeling pleasant.
 The mechanism is practice, not tranquility.